-Here at Northeast Atlanta ENT (with locations in Lawrenceville and Johns Creek Ga.), we can test patients for allergies to dust, roach, cat, dog, molds, and a variety of grass, tree and weed pollens.
-In addition to environmental allergies, we can also test for a large number of food allergies via our food allergy testing services.
+Here at Northeast Atlanta ENT (with locations in Lawrenceville and Johns Creek GA), we perform allergy testing on patients for allergies to dust, roach, cat, dog, molds, and a variety of grass, tree and weed pollens.
+In addition to environmental allergy testing, we can also test for a large number of food allergies via our food allergy testing services.

 Spring season is typically that time of year when everyone buys over-the-counter seasonal allergy medicine from their local pharmacy.
 Millions of people suffer from springtime allergies when all of the trees, flowers, and grasses begin to bloom.

 Here are the most common allergens in the spring season:

 trees (maple, poplar, pin, willow, elm, hickory, just to name a few)